 Here’s a message we recently received from a customer: “Over the past four years, we have gone through three cheap canopies (from other companies) and I am tired of them folding whenever there is a decent rain or during heavier winds.”

-Yes, dealing with a cheap canopy frame is a big problem across this industry.
+Yes, dealing with a cheap canopy frame is a big problem in this industry.
 And like most things in life, you get what you pay for.

 There are six main things to look for to determine how heavy-duty a pop-up tent actually is: